mrWindswept/markyPad/README.md

 ---

-# 🛠 Contributing to MarkyPad
+# 🛠 Contributing to markyPad

-Thank you for considering contributing to **MarkyPad** — your efforts help make this extension better for everyone!
+Thank you for considering contributing to **markyPad** — your efforts help make this extension better for everyone!
 This document outlines the process for contributing code, reporting issues, and proposing enhancements.

 ---